Marketing. It’s the one aspect of chiropractic business ownership that most love to hate.

 Deadly sin #5: Creating your own marketing materials

-“Using Vistaprint and similar services is the hallmark of someone just starting out, an inexperienced practitioner,” warns Marilyn Heywood Paige, vice president of marketing for Fig Advertising.
+“Using Vistaprint and similar services is the hallmark of someone just starting out, an inexperienced practitioner,” warns Marilyn Heywood Paige, chief marketing officer for Paige Black Marketing.
 “As a health practitioner, you cannot look like a DIY shop.”

 “It doesn’t cost that much to have a brochure or business card professionally designed,” adds Heywood Paige.
 And because it makes you look more experienced and professional, two qualities often preferred in a healthcare provider, the money you do have to pay for this type of service is money well-spent.